bazel-contrib/SIG-rules-authors/go-tutorial.md

     deps = ["@com_github_spf13_cobra//:go_default_library"],
 ```

-So bazel now has the capability to:
+So Bazel now has the capability to:

 - Build an object graph for the project
 - Various rules are defined that impact the object tree
-- go_rules, and gazelle define various rules
+- go_rules, and Gazelle define various rules
-- the bazel object tree includes go_libary rules
+- The Bazel object tree includes go_libary rules
-- external dependencies are defined in go_repository rules
+- External dependencies are defined in go_repository rules
 - deps are passed into go_libary rules

-All of these definitions create a dependency graph that allows bazel to run:
+All of these definitions create a dependency graph that allows Bazel to run:

 ```bash
 $ bazelisk build //...
 ```

-We the command is executed, bazel will download and cache all dependencies, including but not limited to:
+We the command is executed, Bazel will download and cache all dependencies, including but not limited to:

 - The defined GoLang compiler and libraries
 - The defined rules sets
 - build the go binary

-Downloading and caching the above components is part of bazel providing hermetic and
+Downloading and caching the above components is part of Bazel providing hermetic and
 deterministic builds.
 All of the downloaded components are checked against an SHA that
 verifies the checksum of the downloaded file(s) checksum.